algorys/sysadmin/tutoriel/en/_posts/2016-03-14-install-fusion-inventory.md

 If you go back on your FusionInventory task, in tab **Monitoring / Logs**, it should be in **Prepared**!
 If not, you can select above the **Refresh interval** of tasks.
 In most cases, 5 minutes is enough.

-Now, go backon your terminal and run the agent:
+Now, go back on your terminal and run the agent:

 ```
 sudo fusioninventory-agent